CircleCI-Public/circleci-runner-k8s/README.md

-**CircleCI has a new [Container runner](https://circleci.com/docs/container-runner) in open preview.**
+> **Warning** CircleCI has a new [Container runner](https://circleci.com/docs/container-runner) in open preview.
+Container runner is the supported method > for using self-hosted runners with Kubernetes.
+This documentation is meant for existing users who have not yet migrated to using the container runner.

 # Introduction
-This installation guide is to help set up self-hosted runners that use [launch-agent](https://circleci.com/docs/runner-concepts#launch-agent-and-task-agent) on your Kubernetes cluster.
-This is the deprecated way of using self-hosted runners with Kubernetes.
-The docs are being kept here for users still using the deprecated method.
-[Container runner](https://circleci.com/docs/container-runner) is the supported way for running self-hosted runners on Kubernetes.
+This guide is a reference for setting up self-hosted runners that use [launch-agent](https://circleci.com/docs/runner-concepts#launch-agent-and-task-agent) on your Kubernetes cluster. **This is the *deprecated* way of using self-hosted runners with Kubernetes.**  The reference guide is being kept here for users still using this deprecated method.
+Users looking to use self-hosted runners with Kubernetes should be using the **[container runner] (https://circleci.com/docs/container-runner) for current documentation**.

-The Helm chart will spin up one or more pods of *the same self-hosted runner resource class*.
-This is useful for when you want all of these self-hosted runners to execute jobs requesting the same execution environment.
+This Helm chart will spin up one or more pods of *the same self-hosted runner resource class*.
 Each runner will pull jobs off the queue on an as-available basis.

-If you want to have different self-hosted runners specialized for different workloads, it is recommended to create different self-hosted runner resource classes and rerun these instructions and have separate charts for each self-hosted runner class you create.
+If you want to have different self-hosted runners specialized for different workloads, use the [container runner](https://circleci.com/docs/container-runner) to have multiple resource classes associated with the same container runner.

 If you are using **Server**, please make sure you read [CircleCI server installation](#circleci-server-installation).